 Concession fees and rents represent the substantial majority of our selling expenses.
 In return for having the right to operate our concession, we pay rent to the airport authorities or other landlords that is typically determined on a variable basis by reference to factors such as gross or net sales or the number of travelers using the airport or other location, which we record as concession fees and rents under selling expenses.
-Where rent is based on our sales, concession agreements generally also provide for a minimum annual guaranteed payment, or MAG, that is either a fixed dollar amount or an amount that is variable based upon the number of travelers using the airport or other location, retail space used, estimated sales, past results or other metrics.
+Where rent is based on our sales, concession agreements generally also provide for a minimum annual guaranteed payment, or "MAG," that is either a fixed dollar amount or an amount that is variable based upon the number of travelers using the airport or other location, retail space used, estimated sales, past results or other metrics.
 Where the minimum payment is adjusted based on prior year total rents, it usually represents between 80-90% of prior year total concession expense.
 As a result, our profitability may be adversely affected if sales decrease at concessions where the MAG is higher than the variable concession fee.
 A limited number of our concession agreements contain fixed rents.
 We have periodically been required to make MAG payments to our landlords at certain of our locations.
-While the majority of our MAG payments are not material to our overall business, occasionally decreases in net sales result in a higher MAG to net sales ratio, which has impacted our net earnings.
-For example, at one of our concession locations, our MAG to net sales ratio increased for the years ended December 31, 2016 and 2015 due to a 11.4% and 11.9% decrease, respectively, in our net sales at that location.
-This decrease in net sales coupled with the fixed MAG payments had a material impact on our net earnings for those years.
-The respective concession agreement was re-negotiated in 2017.
-No other MAG payment at any other location has had a material impact for the years ended December 31, 2016 or 2015, and there was no contract for the year ended December 31, 2017, where the MAG payment had a material impact.
+While the majority of our MAG payments are not material to our overall business, occasional decreases in net sales result in a higher concession fees to net sales ratio, which has impacted our net earnings.
 We cannot guarantee that any future MAG payments will not be materially adverse to our results of operations.
 See also "Risk factors - Our profitability depends on the number of airline passengers in the terminals in which we have concessions."
 Changes by airport authorities or airlines that lower the number of airline passengers in any of these terminals could affect our business, financial condition and results of operations.

-Selling expenses also include credit card commissions and packaging materials and other expenses.
+Selling expenses also include credit card commissions and packaging materials, marketing and other expenses.
 Credit card commissions are typically calculated as a percentage of credit card sales.